llvm/llvm-project/llvm/docs/InstCombineContributorGuide.md

 For example, if you have a transform that replaces two instructions, with two other instructions, this is (usually) only profitable if *both* the original instructions can be removed.
-To ensure that both instructions get DCEd, you need to add a one-use check for the inner instruction.
+To ensure that both instructions are removed, you need to add a one-use check for the inner instruction.

 One-use checks can be performed using the `m_OneUse()` matcher, or the